Minimal Representations of Tropical Rational Functions: Introduction

-\textbf{Acknowledgement.} We thank Karim Adiprasito for explaining his results in \cite{adiprasito2020note}.
+\textbf{Acknowledgement.} We thank Karim Adiprasito for explaining his results in \cite{adiprasito2020note} and Sam Payne for helpful discussions.
+We thank the referees for constructive comments.
 Ngoc Tran and Jidong Wang are supported by NSF Grant DMS-2113468 and the NSF IFML 2019844 award to the University of Texas at Austin.